Frequently Asked Questions - Adult Program

 • shorts or comfortable pants, shirt

-• a change of clothing (we never expect to be in the water; but "just in case")
+• a change of clothing (we never expect to be in the water; but "just in case") for a comfortable drive home.

 • sports cap for the sun (if you wish)